Send the link below via email or IMCopy

 Post-traumatic stress disorder (PTSD):

-develops through exposure to a traumatic event such as the Holocaust, severe abuse, rape, natural disasters, and unnatural disasters
+develops through exposure to a traumatic event such as combat, severe abuse, rape, natural disasters, and unnatural disasters

 symptoms of PTSD